 The 1980s saw many bands that appealed to college radio rebelling against the slicker stuff on commercial radio.
 Of course, once these bands were signed to a major record company and used their high-tech equipment, many of their fans felt that it just wasn't the same anymore.

-The grunge music of the early 1990s, while not as stripped down as the other examples, was also deliberately simple music in contrast to the overproduced stuff that came before.
+The Grunge music of the early 1990s, while not as stripped down as the other examples, was also deliberately simple music in contrast to the overproduced stuff that came before.
 The image was simplistic and honest.
 People who had been grunge fans before it was cool were utterly appalled when ordinary people began liking it and the tabloids treated grunge musicians the same way they treated Hollywood actors.
-The most famous grunge singer, Kurt Cobain, was so depressed by this that it is believed to have contributed to his drug addiction and eventual suicide.
+The most famous grunge singer, Nirvana's Kurt Cobain, was so depressed by this that it is believed to have contributed to his drug addiction and eventual suicide.
 Grunge (and punk) also saw this as far as hardware.
 Most players of the era used cheaper "pawn shop wonder" guitars like the Fender Mustang or the Gibson Melody Maker (both originally designed for music students), and eschewed rackmount guitar effects in favor of simple "stomp box" pedals.

 Mark Arm of Mudhoney told a story in the film "Hype!" about being approached by Bruce Pavitt and John Poneman from the Sub Pop label and being told specifically to only use five chords but no more than three in their first single, "Touch Me I'm Sick".